mlpack/mlpack/doc/user/methods/yolov3.md

    behavior.

 #### See also:
- * [YOLOv3 paper](https://arxiv.org/abs/1804.02767): paper where the YOLOv3 architecture is described.
+ * [YOLOv3 paper](https://arxiv.org/abs/1804.02767) where the YOLOv3 architecture is described.
  * [`DAGNetwork`](/src/mlpack/methods/ann/dag_network.hpp) is used internally to represent the model.
  * [Weights](https://models.mlpack.org/yolo/) you can download for loading YOLOv3 models and their weights.